Skip to main content

 As best as I can put it, a critic ought to be someone who opens your eyes.
 This should be someone with a good knowledge of the medium's history and linguistics--someone who can actually tell you whether or not what a film is trying to do is novel or even noteworthy.
 Films are a reflection of life and the cornucopia of worldviews and perspectives that can find their way onscreen, and so ideally your critic knows a thing or two about that as well.

 And the goal of criticism isn't necessarily consensus.
 We all bring our own values and perspective to the game.
-As a result, two equally qualified critics can have two conflicting reads the same piece of media--that's part of the fun.
+As a result, two equally qualified critics can have two conflicting reads of the same piece of media--that's part of the fun.
 The secret of criticism is that you don't actually have to convince anyone to change their colors.
 You just have to get them see new ones.
 I really respect film critics who pull that off.

 Modern Criticism ...